Exercise, Health and Human Performance (EHHP)

-The purpose of this research is to identify the stressors encountered by athletes (i.e., professional rugby union players or international adolescent golfers), how athletes evaluate these stressors, how it makes them feel, and what they do to cope.
+The purpose of this research is to identify the stressors encountered by athletes such as professional rugby union players or international adolescent golfers, how athletes evaluate these stressors, how it makes them feel, and what they do to cope.
 This research helps test existing theoretical models and provides guidelines for sport psychologists to improve how they teach athletes to manage stress.

 Doping attitudes among adolescent athletes

 Morality refers to whether athletes will cheat or not.
-Researchers from the SPP group examine the factors that influence will cheat or play by the rules.
+Researchers from the SPP group examine the factors that influence whether athletes will cheat or play by the rules.

 In order to gain a competitive edge over rivals, many sports teams now use performance analysts to identify weaknesses in their own play and their competitors.
 The effects of such analyses on players’ and coaches’ are relatively under-studied.
 Researchers from the SPP group examine player and coach experiences of delivering and receiving performance analysis, with a view to developing the use of this tool.